 The coronavirus (COVID-19) pandemic is disrupting everyday life around the world and imposing unprecedented stress on our health care system.
-Here are responses to frequently asked questions, from the perspective of the U.S. generics and biosimilars industry.
+Here are responses and resources from the perspective of the U.S. generics and biosimilars industry.

-Read more in a blog series from AAM Interim CEO Jeff Francer:
+View blog from AAM Interim CEO Jeff Francer:

 Frequently Asked Questions

 How is the generic pharmaceutical industry responding?

 AAM and its members are committed to meeting the health care needs of America’s patients.
 This includes working around the clock to ensure that health care workers on the front lines and pharmacies across the country are able to provide the medicines patients need.
 Member companies are partnering with health organizations and governments around the world to evaluate the use of currently available generic medicines for the treatment of patients with COVID-19.
 AAM will continue to work with our companies, government regulators and other stakeholders to ensure a steady supply of generic and biosimilar medicines during this public health emergency.

 We are proud that reliable generic and biosimilar medicines play such an important role on the front lines of the war against COVID-19, both as the bridge to the vaccine and as continued ammunition in this difficult fight.
 The indispensability of our medicines was reinforced to us in November 2020 when AAM hosted a panel on

 Treating COVID at our GRx+Biosims Conference featuring the perspective of physicians managing the pandemic from the bedside, to the system, to the macro governmental level.
 Alexandra (Alex) Pratt, M.D., Chair of the Department of Critical Care at MedStar Washington Hospital Center, explained,